- January 10, 2022

 You’ll develop English language skills for daily life and work through topics such as workplace, community, culture, healthy living, transportation, and leisure.
 You can choose from:

-- Listening and Speaking (evening classes)
+LINC Listening and Speaking

-- Be a minimum of 18 years old.
+- Minimum of 18 years old

-- Minimum CLB 3 in Listening and Speaking or Reading and Writing
+- Minimum CLB 3 in all skills

-- 10 or more years of education
+- 10 or more years of formal education

 For detailed information about the application process, see ELL Applying.